NooCube Vs Alpha Brain: Which Is Right For You?

 Alpha Brain has positioned itself as a forerunner in the nootropics field, owing largely to its high profile paid celebrity endorsements.
 However, a pressing concern arises from its reliance on proprietary blends, which essentially mask the exact dosages of individual components.
 This veiling becomes particularly concerning when we crunch the numbers and contrast them with established clinical doses.

-Bacopa Monnieri is nestled within the Onnit Flow Blend, which totals 650mg.
+Bacopa Monnieri is included in the Onnit Flow Blend, which totals 650mg.
 Research consistently indicates an effective daily dose of Bacopa to be around 300mg for cognitive benefits [34].
 Assuming an optimal dosage, this would leave only 350mg to be divided among the other constituents of the blend, such as Cat's Claw Extract, Huperzia Serrata, and Oat Straw Extract.
 Given that each of these also has clinically recommended dosages that often exceed this remaining amount, it becomes clear that not all ingredients can be dosed effectively.

 The Onnit Focus Blend further elucidates this issue.
 Totaling 240mg, it encompasses Alpha GPC, Bacopa Monniera, and Huperzia Serrata.
 For Alpha GPC to be effective, doses usually range from 300mg to 600mg [35].
 Even at the lowest end of this range, the 240mg total blend would be insufficient, not to mention the inclusion of other ingredients.